-Functional Skills are commonly needed for success in range of activities, whether in education, training, work or life in general.
+Functional Skills are needed for success in a range of activities, whether in education, training, work or life in general.

-These units will require an external assessment test and must be successfully completed along with the Diploma.
+These units will require an external assessment test and must be completed along with the Diploma

-Most applicants will have completed compulsory education, though previous experience and qualifications in Health and Social Care is not required for an Intermediate Apprenticeship (Level 2).
+Most applicants will have completed compulsory education.
+Previous experience and qualifications in Health and Social Care are not required for a Level 2 Apprenticeship.